Agriculture in Senegal: Cotton

 Cotton is the second largest agricultural export, accounting for around 16% of total agricultural exports.
-It is grown in nearly every region and covers almost one third of cultivated acreage.
+It is grown in nearly every region and covers almost one-third of cultivated acreage.
 However, production is concentrated in the South-Eastern part of the country, south of the Kahone-Tambacounda belt, as well as in the Casamance and Kédougou regions.

 SODEFITEX, the main cotton company, forecasts production at 40,000 tons in 2006.
-Cotton accounts for approximately 3% of total exports and the third source of export earnings for Senegal (some $23 million in 2005).
+Cotton accounts for approximately 3% of total exports and is the third source of export earnings for Senegal (some $23 million in 2005).
 Most cotton lint produced in Senegal is exported, but since the liberalization of the sector in 1984, producers have preferred selling in parallel markets, where they benefited from better prices.
 SODEFITEX, which manages most of Senegal's cotton production, was privatized in November 2003.
 Producers acquired 30% of the company's shares (they had no equity interest prior to privatization).
 Despite stronger incentives (credit to producers and guaranteed producer prices), the company is still striving to use its ginning capacity fully.

 The government of Senegal is committed to participating in the U.S. government-funded West Africa Cotton Improvement Program (WACIP) in support of activities that focus on crop diversification and value-added processing.